oracle/graal/espresso/README.md

 ## Status

-Espresso is a fully supported implementation of the Java platform that ships in Oracle products and which is kept up to date with the latest Java versions.
+Espresso is a complete Java implementation which is kept up to date with the latest LTS JDK versions.
 When the VM is compiled to a native image it runs on Windows, macOS and Linux.

 It features complete meta-circularity: it can run itself any amount of layers deep, preserving all the capabilities (Unsafe, JNI, Reflection...) of the base layer.
 Running HelloWorld on three nested layers of Espresso takes **~15 minutes**.